 How do I get my cat through the airport to the plane?

 Upon arrival, you will have to check in at the airline’s desk at the airport.
 Online check-in is unfortunately not allowed when traveling with an animal, so make sure you give yourself extra time to wait in line.

-The desk attendant will need to physically see your cat (they can stay in the carrier), as well as any paperwork the airline has required you to bring.
+The desk attendant will need to physically see your cat (they can stay in the carrier), as well as any paperwork the airline has required you to bring, like a health certificate.
 If you forget the required paperwork, your cat may not be allowed to fly – think of it as if you forgot your photo ID.

 How do I get my cat on to the plane?

 When you get to your gate, check in with the gate agent to see if you are eligible for priority boarding; passengers flying with animals are often allowed to board early.
 More than just a nifty perk, priority boarding makes it easier to get your cat situated at your seat and keep them at ease, as the plane is not yet full of other passengers.

 Once seated, drape a blanket or jacket (one that smells like home!) over your cat’s carrier to block out excess background movement and noise.